-In August, 1945, the DSR ordered two PCC cars from the St. Louis Car Company for revenue service testing.
-The two
+In August, 1945, the DSR ordered two PCC cars from the St. Louis Car Co. for revenue service testing.
+The two PCC

-Company.
-The cars arrived in early October, still in their red and cream Pittsburgh livery, and were renumbered as #100
+The cars arrived in early October, still in their red and cream Pittsburgh livery, and were renumbered as #100 and

-"air-cars") used a belt-driven air compressor to open the doors and operate the brakes. l They were 46' 4" long and 8' 4"
+"air-cars") used a belt-driven air compressor to open the doors and operate the brakes.
+They were 46' 4" long and 8'

-wide, and seated 54 passengers.
-Car #100 was equipped with a Westinghouse motor to operate its electrical equipment,
+4" wide, and seated 54 passengers.
+Car #100 was equipped with a Westinghouse motor to operate its electrical

-while car #101 used a General Electric motor.
-Evidently the DSR was greatly impressed with these one-man cars, for later
+equipment, while car #101 had a General Electric motor.
+The DSR was evidently impressed by these one-man cars,

-that same October an order for 78 new PCC cars was placed with the St. Louis Car Company, under job order #1661.
+for later that October an order for 78 new PCC cars was placed with the St. Louis Car Co. under job order #1661.